-Our expenditures have consisted primarily of marketing expenses, operating expenses, payroll and professional fees, customer service, research and development and product manufacturing for the marketing and sale of Protandim[®].
+Our expenditures have consisted primarily of marketing expenses, operating expenses, payroll and professional fees, customer service, research and development and product manufacturing for the marketing and sale of Protandim®.

-We began a turn-around strategy in January 2007 to reduce our cash drain by cutting spending and lowering the operational expenses to a more appropriate level.
-This effort has been successful in slowing down the cash drain of the Company.
+We began a turn-around strategy in January 2007 to reduce our cash drain by cutting spending and lowering our operational expenses to a more appropriate level.
+This effort was successful in slowing the cash drain of the Company until such time as a new marketing strategy can be developed and implemented.

-An additional part of this turnaround strategy has been to reduce the rapid and consistent erosion of our direct sales, which has continued since our direct sales first began in the Fourth Quarter of fiscal year ended June 30, 2005.
-Through several new promotions and new customer service retention and recapture programs, we expect to reduce direct sales erosion experienced during fiscal 2007.
+An additional part of this turnaround strategy has been to reduce the rapid and consistent erosion of our direct sales, which has continued since our direct sales first began in June 2005.
+Through the addition of key personnel and the implementation of new, more effective, customer service retention and recapture programs, we expect to reduce direct sales erosion experienced during fiscal 2007 and 2008.

 We also began to focus on building the sales and re-establishing positive sales momentum.
-In this regard, we have taken steps that we believe will help to increase sales including entering the direct response TV market.
-In addition, we also are working on developing and improving investor relations and in January 2008, we hired a new Chief Executive Officer with significant industry experience.
+In this regard, we have taken steps that we believe will help to increase sales.
+Such steps include entering into license agreements, expanding distribution, revamping our internet strategy and launching a direct response TV campaign.
+In addition, we also are working on developing and improving investor relations.
+These new strategies are being executed by David W. Brown, our new Chief Executive Officer, who was hired in January 2008, and who has significant industry experience.